 III.
 Illuminated Elder

-To serve on the council, a Lay Elder must be approved by the Temple in a rite called Illumination. * denotes only theoretical control of territory not under Indoril jurisdiction.
+To serve on the council, a Lay Elder must be approved by the Temple in a rite called Illumination.
+They control the major chapels. * denotes only theoretical control of territory not under Indoril jurisdiction.

 Indoril Meris Denevan (Mol Murya - Ild Orethan/Deshaan*)